 Go to the One Being Gossiped About

-If somebody is gossiping about another individual, then go to the specific individual being gossiped about in order to find out if there was any truth in what was said.
+If somebody is gossiping about another person, then go to the specific person being gossiped about in order to find out if there was any truth in what was said.
 This is most certainly what we would want from a neighbor that over hears false claims about us.
 So why not love our neighbor as we would love ourselves in these situations?

 Glorifying God in our Talking